-What is a B Mitzvah?
+What Is a B Mitzvah?

 Consistent with our Humanistic values of gender equality, B Mitzvah is our gender-neutral, non-binary terminology for what is conventionally called Bar Mitzvah or Bat Mitzvah.
-At our celebrations, families and students can choose the terminology they prefer; our informational materials strive to be as inclusive as possible.
+At our celebrations, families and students can choose the terminology they prefer, B Mitzvah, Bar Mitzvah, Bat Mitzvah, or B'nai Mitzvah (for 2 or more students); our informational materials strive to be as inclusive as possible.